Leave of Absence Policy

 Responsible for implementation

-Students should lodge their application via the online AC Variation of Enrolment Form, including all required supporting documentation.
+Students should lodge their application through the Student Gateway, including all required supporting documentation.

 Response to Application

-Students will receive a written response to their application for leave of absence, including instructions for any further action that may be required.
+- Students will receive a written response to their application for LOA, including instructions for any further action that may be required.

-Where applications are approved, leave of absence for the approved period will be entered in the student system.
+- Where applications are approved, the LOA for the approved period will be entered in the student management system.

 Cancellation of Leave

-If a student has been placed on leave of absence it may be possible to cancel the leave and enrol in subjects, depending on the timing of the request for cancellation.
-Requests for cancellation of leave of absence should be made in writing to their Program Administrator to be reviewed by the Registrar.
-A student who requests cancellation of leave of absence may be required to discuss their request with the Registrar or Program Director before a final decision is made.
+If a student has been placed on LOA it may be possible to cancel the leave and enrol in subjects, depending on the timing of the request for cancellation.
+Requests for cancellation of LOA should be made in writing to the Student Experience Department to be reviewed by the Head of Student Progression.
+A student who requests cancellation of LOA may be required to discuss their request with the Head of Student Progression or Program Director (or equivalent) before a final decision is made.

 Implications of Leave for Students

-Students who take leave of absence will normally be required to lengthen the duration of their program by the period for which they are on leave.
-Temporary entrant visa holders permitted to take leave of absence are recommended to seek immigration advice.
+Students who take LOA will normally be required to lengthen the duration of their program by the period for which they are on leave.
+Temporary entrant visa holders permitted to take LOA are recommended to seek immigration advice.
 This requirement applies for all types of leave, including unapproved leave.
-It is the responsibility of each student who takes leave of absence to ensure they re-enrol after their period of leave.
+It is the responsibility of each student who takes LOA to ensure they re-enrol after their period of leave.
 Failure to comply with these instructions may result in termination of enrolment on the grounds that the student has abandoned their studies.
 Students shall be made aware of these implications when their leave of absence application is approved.